 Consultant to the Board

-Elroy chairs the Strategy Council for the Norwegian Government Pension Fund and the Policy Committee for the FTSE Group.
+Elroy has chaired the Strategy Council for Norway’s Government Pension Fund Global and the Policy Committee for the FTSE Group.
 He co-directs the Centre for Endowment Asset Management at Cambridge Judge Business School and is Emeritus Professor of Finance at London Business School.
 His publications include Triumph of the Optimists, Endowment Asset Management, and the Global Investment Returns Yearbook.
 He has been an Associate Editor of Journal of Finance, Review of Finance and other journals.

-A co-designer of the FTSE 100 index, Elroy chairs FTSE’s advisory board and serves on the Council of Financial Analysts Journal.
+A co-designer of the FTSE 100 index, Elroy chairs FTSE Russell Policy Advisory Board and serves on the Council of Financial Analysts Journal.
 He is on the investment committees of Guy’s & St Thomas’ Charity and the Foundation for Social Entrepreneurs.
 He is past President of the European Finance Association, and Honorary Fellow of the CFA Society of the UK (FSIP) and of the Institute of Actuaries.
 He has received the CFA Institute’s James Vertin award, the Moskowitz prize, and the Bernstein Fabozzi/Jacobs Levy award.
 He holds a PhD from London Business School, an MCom from the University of Birmingham, and a BA Economics from the University of Newcastle.Email

 Dr. Raymond Backreedy